Meziměstí: Administrative division

 Březová forms an exclave of the municipal territory.

+Etymology

+The initial Czech name of Meziměstí was Dolní Vižňov ('lower Vižňov') and was probably derived from the Middle High German wisen-ouwe, meaning 'meadow floodplain'.
+The German name of the settlement was Halbstadt, meaning 'half of a town'.
+The modern Czech name Meziměstí means '[an area] between the towns'.

 Geography

 Meziměstí is located about 23 km northeast of Náchod and 16 km south of the Polish city of Wałbrzych.
 It borders Poland in the west and north.
 It lies in the Broumov Highlands, in the Broumovsko Protected Landscape Area.
 The highest point of Meziměstí and one of the two highest mountains of the whole Broumov Highlands is the Ruprechtický Špičák mountain at 881 m above sea level.
 The Ścinawka River flows through the town.

 History

 The first written mention of Meziměstí is from 1408, under the name Dolní Vižňov.
 From 1434, it was called by its German name Halbstadt.
-In 1499, it became a property of Benedictine Broumov Monastery.
+In 1499, it became a property of Benedictine monastery in Broumov.
 The abbots of the monastery set up a summer residence here.

-In the late 19th century, Meziměstí was industrialized.
+In the late 19th century, Meziměstí was industrialised.
 In 1918, it received its Czech name.

 During the German occupation of Czechoslovakia in 1944–1945, the German administration operated a subcamp of the Gross-Rosen concentration camp, whose prisoners were Jewish women from Poland and Hungary, transported from the Auschwitz concentration camp.

-After World War II, the German population was expelled and replaced by Czech settlers.
+After World War II, the German-speaking population was expelled and replaced by Czech settlers.
 During the 1960s and 1970s, intensive housing construction took place here.
 In 1992, Meziměstí received the town status.